ncatlab/nlab-content/pages/6/8/9/1/1986/content.md

 *  [[Roger Witte]] has joined us with an edit to [[category theory]].

-* [[Zoran ?koda]]: added several (very carefully chosen, though I am not competent enough) references into [[BPS-state]].
+* [[Zoran Škoda]]: added several (very carefully chosen, though I am not competent enough) references into [[BPS-state]].

 * [[Urs Schreiber]]: split off [[monoidal Dold-Kan correspondence]] from [[Dold-Kan correspondence]] -- moved the material in the original section at the latter to the former and linked back and forth -- moreover I added a section _Lax monoidalness of the Moore cochain complex functor_ where I claim to prove the statement asserted by this headline.
 CHECK.

-* [[Zoran ?koda]]: created an outline for the [[BPS-state]], expanded [[group theory]].
+* [[Zoran Škoda]]: created an outline for the [[BPS-state]], expanded [[group theory]].
 I side with Mike with long-surpressed urge to have nice conceptual explanation of the terminology semantics-structure adjunction.

 * [[Mike Shulman]]: Corrected a handedness error I made in my initial reply at [[monadic adjunction]], and made a request: can anyone give a nice conceptual explanation of the terminology "semantics-structure adjunction"?

-* [[Zoran ?koda]]: expanded slightly [[geometry]], [[diffeomorphism]] and much [[topology]] (with groupings of similar items, few hours of work), created [[Hurewicz connection]], [[continuous map]] and a stub for [[diffeity]] with few references.
+* [[Zoran Škoda]]: expanded slightly [[geometry]], [[diffeomorphism]] and much [[topology]] (with groupings of similar items, few hours of work), created [[Hurewicz connection]], [[continuous map]] and a stub for [[diffeity]] with few references.
 Additions to [[connection]].

   * [[David Corfield]]: Are you sure it isn't 'diffiety'?
 That would match 'variety' better.
   * Zoran: Oh, yes, thanks, [[diffiety]]!!
 * [[Urs Schreiber]]: added the standard singular cohomology version to [[cup product]]

-* [[Zoran ?koda]]: created [[projection measure]].
+* [[Zoran Škoda]]: created [[projection measure]].
 I agree with Toby that, in common convention in published literature, if one uses a German phrase involving word Satz (like in his Theorem example) one will still write it with capital letter.
 As a physicist, I witness and referree papers on daily basis which are using the word Ansatz in English physics texts, as rule capitalized.
 Mathematicians do not like the term and logic of using something as a means to solve the problem if it is not justified a priori (one mathematician was telling me words of disgust: "what is physics ?
 Nothing!
 Ansatz!").
 I posted a query under [[differential form]] on interpretations as inner hom, i.e. functions on $\Pi TM$.

 * [[Ronnie Brown]]: I have rewritten [[nonabelian algebraic topology]] to incorporate historical comments I made made on discussion lists, and so to show my experience of the relation with [[nonabelian cohomology]].